Maryland Route 66: Route description

 MD 66 begins at an intersection with US 40 Alternate (Main Street) near the Bowman House in Boonsboro.
-The state highway heads northeast as two-lane undivided Maple Avenue, passing Boonsboro High School before leaving the town.
+The state highway heads northeast as two-lane undivided Maple Avenue, passing west of Boonsboro High School before leaving the town.
 MD 66 continues north as Mapleville Road, passing through farmland and the villages of Mapleville and San Mar.
 The state highway continues north through the unincorporated town of Beaver Creek, where the highway intersects both US 40 (National Pike) and Beaver Creek Road at oblique angles at Wagner's Crossroads.
 MD 66 passes by Beaver Creek Country Club and crosses Blackrock Creek before the highway temporarily expands to a four-lane divided highway through its diamond interchange with I-70 (Eisenhower Memorial Highway).
 A park and ride lot is southeast of the road past this interchange.

 MD 66 continues northeast through a mix of farmland and forest, passing between a pair of quarries before reaching the roundabout at which the highway meets Mount Aetna Road in the community of Mount Aetna, which is home to the Highland View Academy.
 The state highway crosses Beaver Creek and passes to the west of Jugtown and between the historic homes The Maples and The Willows.
 After intersecting MD 64 (Smithsburg Pike), MD 66 passes through Cavetown, where the highway intersects Old Georgetown Road and Cavetown Church Road, which are the old alignments of MD 64 and MD 77, respectively.
 The state highway crosses Beaver Creek again and crosses CSX's Hanover Subdivision railroad line at-grade at a rakish angle before entering the town of Smithsburg, where MD 66 is municipally-maintained.
 MD 66 heads northeast through the town as Water Street.
 Shortly after intersecting Main Street, MD 66 turns north onto Pennsylvania Avenue.
 At the northern town limit, state maintenance resumes and the highway's name changes to Bradbury Avenue.
 MD 66 continues north through a mix of farms and residences to its northern terminus at MD 64 (Smithsburg Pike) north of Smithsburg.